 Veterans Support & Mental Health Careecho $minutes. " Minute Read"?>

-In a recent article with AARP, the FCC Chairman also shared that, “in a review of 550 suicidal individuals who reached out to the [National Suicide] hotline, 95 percent of them reported that the call stopped them from killing themselves.”
+In a 2021 article with AARP, the FCC Chairman shared that, “in a review of 550 suicidal individuals who reached out to the [National Suicide] hotline, 95 percent of them reported that the call stopped them from killing themselves.”

 That’s over 522 lives saved because someone in need knew who to call for help.

-This past May, the Senate unanimously passed Senate Bill 2661, the National Suicide Hotline Designation Act, to help Americans in need.
-The bill will establish a 3-digit, easy-to-access emergency number as a nation-wide hotline for suicide prevention and mental health crises.
+In May of 2020, the Senate unanimously passed Senate Bill 2661, the National Suicide Hotline Designation Act, to help Americans in need by establishin a 3-digit, easy-to-access emergency number as a nation-wide hotline for suicide prevention and mental health crises.

 That number is 9-8-8.

-The purpose of the bill and the new number is to make immediate and appropriate mental health support more available to people in crisis.
+The new number will make immediate and appropriate mental health support more available to people in crisis.
 The office of Senator Jack Reed, who co-authored the bill, says, “The National Suicide Prevention Lifeline provides 24/7, free and confidential support, prevention, and crisis resources.”
 When someone calls the National Suicide Hotline, they will be automatically routed to a local crisis center.
 The hotline connects to over 160 crisis centers, each staffed by accredited and trained suicide prevention and mental health specialists.

 These three numbers will save lives.